volvap/Client-Server-Chat/README.md

 ## Motivation

-Inspired by the idea of creating easy and secure chat application.
+Inspired by the idea of creating easy and secure chat application 😸

 ![](tmux_record.gif)